API Reference: Freeplay supports two types of datasets:

-- Golden Set: For maintaining a high quality bar and detecting regressions vs. your ideal ground truth
+- Golden Set: For detecting regressions vs. your ideal ground truth

 - Failure Cases: For tracking failures you observe and testing in the future to confirm they are fixed